Multiple Neuromodulation Research & Neurotechnology Development Positions Available

-Candidates will be considered for work on federally funded research projects aimed at investigating the effects of targeted neuromodulation on visual, auditory, and somatosensory information processing and plasticity using a variety of neurophysiological and psychophysiological methods.
-The research and positions will be funded by the Department of Defense as part of larger programs that include multiple academic and industrial partners collaborating with the common goal of enhancing learning.
+Several positions are open to work on DARPA's Targeted Neuroplasticity Training (TNT) Projects in our laboratory at Arizona State University.
+Candidates will be considered for work on these federally-funded research projects aimed at enhancing learning and skilled training outcomes.
 Successful candidates will be expected to contribute to the larger teams efforts by collaborating with our colleagues and partners across a variety of areas of expertise including cognitive neuroscience, neurobiology, physiology, and bioengineering.

 Interested candidates may email W.J.
 Tyler for further information.
 Interested candidates should include a letter outlining relevant and past experience along with a curriculum vitae to be considered.

 Review of potential candidates will begin immediately.
 Positions are immediately available and reviews of candidates are ongoing.

 Arizona State University is an equal opportunity/affirmative action employer.
 Women and minorities are encouraged to apply.
 See ASU’s full non-discrimination statement (ACD 401) at https://www.asu.edu/aad/manuals/acd/acd401.html and the Title IX statement at https://www.asu.edu/titleIX/.